Bavarian Football Works: Bayern Munich Blog Q & A

 FANTASY PROSPECTS

-Sravan: Finally, coming to the question our readers are looking forward to the most.
-Who are some Bayern players that are must-haves to rake in some fantasy points?
+Sravan: Finally, coming to the question our readers are looking forward to the most: Who are some Bayern players that are must-haves to rake in some fantasy points?
 Are there any players who fly under the radar but potentially have big impacts on the continental stage?
 Is there anyone you wouldn’t place your bets on?
-(For fantasy points, we are mostly concerned with goals, assists, ball recoveries, and clean sheets.
-Midfielders and defenders score more points per goal than forwards.
+(For fantasy points, we are mostly concerned with sure starts yileding goals, assists, ball recoveries, and clean sheets.
+Midfielders and defenders earn more points per goal than forwards.
 Lewandowski who?).

+Tom: Fantasy-wise, I can tell I’ve personally been kicking myself every time I don’t have Jamal Musiala and Benjamin Pavard [stretchered off in UCL MD-2, now in PT], as they’ve both had some juicy returns in the Bundesliga so far this season.

+Apart from maybe two or three match-days, being a Mane owner has been a little bit disappointing, as well as Kimmich.
+Bayern defenders are particularly tricky since we rarely keep clean sheets, but Pavard and Davies are also strong-ish shouts with how often they’re in the opposition third creating chances.

 Sravan: Anything else you’d like to share?